Tomas-Kaiser/typescript_tutorial/README.md

 <strong>Open Closed Principle</strong> says: Classes should be open for extention and closed for modification!

 That means that we should not modify class Person but we should add a new form of the class like we add Principal.
 Ps. this is a guide only as sometimes we need to modify a class.

+### Private vs Protected Members

+`private` keyword means that the property or method is accessible only inside of the class whereas `protected` is accessible inside of the class and its inhereted to derived classes.
+Do not use `protected` unless you really know what you are doing.